Mikhail Elizarov

-Mikhail Yuryevich Elizarov (Елизаров Михаи́л Ю́рьевич; January 28, 1973) – is a modern Russian writer and singer-songwriter, laureate of the Russian Booker Prize in 2008 for the novel The Librarian.
+Mikhail Yuryevich Elizarov (Михаи́л Ю́рьевич Елизаров; January 28, 1973) is a modern Russian writer and singer-songwriter of Ukrainian descent, laureate of the Russian Booker Prize in 2008 for the novel The Librarian, the National Bestseller Literary Prize in 2020 for Earth and the Grigoryev Poetry Prize in 2020 for The Orc Song.

+Biography

+Mikhail Yelizarov was born and raised in Ukraine.
+He graduated from a music school, specializing in vocals.
+In 1996, he graduated from the Faculty of Philology at Kharkiv State University.
+Inasmuch as he studied at the university part-time and had no student deferment, he was forced to serve as conscript in the Ukrainian Armed Forces.

+From 2001 to 2003, he studied television directing in Hanover.
+After completing his education, he moved to Berlin, where he lived and worked until 2007.
+He obtained German citizenship, retaining Ukrainian citizenship.

+In 2007, he moved to Moscow.
+Since 2019, he worked as a researcher at the Modern Algebra and Applications Laboratory at Saint Petersburg State University.

 Literary career

 In 2001, the Russian publishing house Ad Marginem issued a collection of short novels Fingernails, which immediately captured the attention of the media and critics.
 The collection includes 24 short stories and a novel of the same title, the main characters of which are two pupils who possess paranormal abilities studying in a boarding school for demented children.
 The story was shortlisted for the Andrei Bely literary prize.
 Russian literary critic Lev Danilkin of the Afisha magazine hailed the collection as the best debut of the year.

 The next Elizarov's novel Pasternak (2003) prompted controversial polemic among Russian critics.
 In this anti-liberal and anti-sectarian lampoon, the poet Boris Pasternak is depicted in the form of a demon who "poisons" the intelligentsia's minds with his works.
 Some critics categorized the book as "trash", "a sickening novel".
 Literary critic Alla Latynina wrote in Novy Mir, that the novel has "an unpretentious, rather pop culture plot".
 The Continent magazine, in a review of literary criticism, wrote that "when brown comes into fashion, its fans appear in literary circles", calling the author of NG-Ex libris Lev Pirogov, who spoke favourably of the novel, "a Nazi-minded ideologist".
 Moreover, the magazine noted that the leitmotif of the criticism was "the crisis of liberal values, the entry into the arena of the enemies of freedom".

 On the other hand, the critic Vladimir Bondarenko in Zavtra newspaper praised highly the novel: "This is where the unbridled Russian revenge showed itself in full splendor, as a response to all the humiliations and insults of the Russian nation, the Russian character, the Russian faith and the Russian dream ...
 Through all a set of avant-garde literary techniques, through the philology of the text and dense erudition of the young writer, not inferior to either Umberto Eco, or Milorad Pavić, the unshakable centuries-old spiritual values of the Russian people are vehemently defended".
 Lev Danilkin labeled the novel as an "Orthodox philosophical action movie".